-We have a number of potential medicines in development for the treatment and prevention of HIV:
+We have a number of potential medicines in development for both the treatment and prevention of HIV, including the first third-generation INSTI candidate and ultra-long-acting (dosing intervals of four months or longer) options being investigated across adult and paediatric populations:

 Compound number / Generic name / Brand name